RyanHirsch/potp/README.md

 1. You guys are different than me.
 If things are in bold, I don't read it.
 1. If you keep kicking the can, it just gets more dented.
 1. I ain't no one's mommy.
 (In response to someone saying "Lang is the umami for our team.")
+1. I'm like a cat.
+I like to bathe in the sun.
+1. Don't thank him.
+It makes you look weak.
+Never thank someone else.